aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 .. note::

-   Note that long scans will be broken into multiple output files, and when a new file is opened the S/N may seem to suddenly drop.
+   * Long scans will be broken into multiple output files, and when a new file is opened the S/N may seem to suddenly drop.
 This is expected and the S/N should recover as more data is written to that file.

-Also note that under certain browsers (e.g. Chrome) the page not always automatically refresh.
+   * Under certain browsers (e.g. Chrome) the page might not always automatically refresh.
 If VPM seems to be running but the plots are not updating, first try clearing your browser's cache and then reopening the page.
      If it still is not updating ask the GBT operator to make sure that the VPM coherent dedispersion autoplotting script is still running.

-Note that in low bandwidth modes, not all banks may be active.
+   * In low bandwidth modes, not all banks may be active.
 A text box will appear next to those banks that are not configured to record data.

-This page plays the same role as www.gb.nrao.edu/guppi.
+This webpage plays the same role as the old `GUPPI Data Display Webpage <https://www.gb.nrao.edu/guppi>`__ used to.

 The VPM data monitoring webpage; in this case, VEGAS is configured for coherent dedispersion with 200 MHz of bandwidth at a center frequency of 820 MHz.
 Only two banks are active:

 .. figure:: images/VPM_webpage_LBW.png
+   :alt: VPM webpage, LBW

+   The VPM data monitoring webpage.
+In this case, VEGAS is configured for coherent dedispersion with 200 MHz of bandwidth at a center frequency of 820 MHz.
+Only two banks are active.